 On the next screen, you’ll be asked to select a new domain name.

-Ideally you should stick to a .com domain name.
-Make sure that it is related to your business, easy to pronounce and spell, and easy to remember.
+Ideally, you should stick to a .com domain name.
+Make sure it is related to your business, easy to pronounce and spell, and easy to remember.

-On this screen, you will also see optional extras that you can purchase.
+On this screen, you will also see optional extras you can purchase.
 We generally don’t recommend purchasing these extras.
-You can always add them later on, if you decide that you need them.
+You can always add them later on if you decide that you need them.

 Next, you will add your payment information to finish the purchase.

-After completing your purchase, you’ll receive an email with details on how to login to your web hosting control panel (cPanel).
+After completing your purchase, you’ll receive an email with details on logging in to your web hosting dashboard.

-This is your hosting dashboard where you manage everything like getting support, setting up emails, etc. Most importantly, this is where you’ll install WordPress.
+This is your hosting account control panel where you manage everything, like getting support, setting up emails, etc. Most importantly, this is where you’ll install WordPress.

 Step 2.
 Install WordPress